JingyiGu/homepage.github.io/_pages/about.md

 Research Interest
 ======
-I'm interested in Applied Machine Learning and Data Mining, especially Adversarial Learning, Reinforcement Learning, Graph Neural Networks, and Natural Language Processing with applications to real world scenarios (e.g. Finance, Traffic)
+I'm interested in Applied Machine Learning and Data Mining, especially Adversarial Learning, Reinforcement Learning, Graph Neural Networks, and Natural Language Processing with applications to real-world scenarios (e.g. Finance, Traffic)

 Recent News
 ======
 * 9/2023: Our paper "Margin Trader: A Reinforcement Learning Framework for Portfolio Management with Margin and Constraints" is accepted with **oral** presentation by 4th ACM International Conference on AI in Finance (**ICAIF 2023**).
 * 5/2023: I am glad to join **Samsung Display America Lab** as an AI/ML Research Intern this summer at San Jose, CA.
-* 4/2023: Presented two papers in 2023 IEEE 39th International Conference on Data Engineering (ICDE) Workshops on Big Data Analytics in Finance and Commerce (BDAFC).
+* 4/2023: Presented two papers in IEEE 39th International Conference on Data Engineering Workshops on Big Data Analytics in Finance and Commerce (**ICDE 2023**).
 * 11/2022: Our paper "SafeLight: A Reinforcement Learning Method toward Collision-free Traffic Signal Control" is accepted by AAAI Conference on Artificial Intelligence (**AAAI 2023**).